Required Configuration Inputs

 -

-Using Soil Survey Data for Zone-Based and Grid-Based Fields
+Soil Survey Data

 - Soil Texture will be specified based on Adapt-N soil regions and databases